jaantollander/masters-thesis/content/20_background.md

 - Fluid simulation such as airflow for cars and airplanes
 - Molecular dynamics simulation for pharmaceutical design
 - Cosmological simulation for understanding galaxy creation
+- Bio sciences such as next generation sequencing for studying genomes

 We can connect multiple computers together to form a computer network.
 We refer to the individual computers in the network as *nodes*.